-Thai Sugar Terminal Public Company Limited (TSTE) and subsidiaries
+TSTE Public Company Limited (Formerly "Thai Sugar Terminal Public Company Limited") and subsidiaries

 The Company is a listed company in the Stock Exchange of Thailand.
 Its businesses involve warehouse leasing, loading and discharging sea freight, port operations, and freight forwarding.
 The terminal and warehouse are located in Prapadang, Samutprakarn, on the Chopraya River.
 It customers are primarily sugar companies in the KSL Group, other sugar factories owned by strategic partners, and general customers.
-In addition, Thai Sugar Terminal Public Company Limited (TSTE) is the mother company of 5 subsidiaries, which mainly deal with real estate trading and leasing, wheat flour production, plastic sack manufacturing, and palm oil refinery plant operations.
-(For details, refer to listed company profiles section: Thai Sugar Terminal Public Company Limited (TSTE) and T S Flour Mill Public Company Limited (TMILL)).
+In addition, TSTE Public Company Limited (TSTE) is the mother company of 7 subsidiaries, which mainly deal with real estate trading and leasing, wheat flour production, plastic sack manufacturing, palm oil refinery plant operations and container port business.
+(For details, refer to listed company profiles section: TSTE Public Company Limited (TSTE) and T S Flour Mill Public Company Limited (TMILL)).